VWAP Mean Reversion Backtest: The Logic, the Edge, and the Failure Modes

 trades_per_week_ok c36_vwap_mr_option_native_opportunity_v1:85trades and+2987PnL- the denser branch lost enough quality that it did not replace the higher-quality profile

-This is one of the most valuable negative-positive pairs in the repo.
+This is one of the most useful negative-positive pairs in the repo.
 The quality branch says the edge is not imaginary.
 The opportunity branch says density cannot be purchased for free.
-The repo therefore ended with a strategy that was interesting enough to keep and not strong enough to promote.
+The repo ended with a strategy that was interesting enough to keep and not strong enough to promote.

 What worked was the signal logic itself.
 The repo did not find a dead branch here.
 It found a branch with a real positive profile that survived stricter evaluation than many other ideas in the same period.
 That is why c36 remains backup_candidate or open_paper_only in the portfolio map rather than being closed.